Almost half-quantized planar Hall effects in $X$-wave magnets with $X=p,d,f,g,i$: Tight-binding Model

-The Hall conductivity is numerically calculated and shown as a function of $ \mu $ in Fig.\ref{FigFphi}(a), while the energy spectrum is shown in Fig.\ref {FigFphi}(b).
-The Hall conductivity is shown as a function of $\Phi $ in Fig. \ref{FigFphi}(c), which well reproduces the formula (\ref{fSigma}).
+The Hall conductivity is numerically calculated and shown in Fig.\ref {FigFphi} for the $f$-wave magnet, in Fig.\ref{FigGphi} for the $g$-wave altermagnet and in Fig.\ref{FigIphi} for the $i$-altermagnt, respectively.
+They well reproduce the formula (\ref{pHall}).

-The dependence on magnetic field $B$ of the Hall conductivity is shown by a magenta curve for $\Phi =\pi /6$, and by a dashed cyan curve for $\Phi =7\pi /6$ in Fig.\ref{FigFphi}(d).
-The Hall conductivity is zero $B=0$.
+For the $g$-wave altermagnets, the Hall conductivity is zero $B=0$.
 It is around $\pm 1/2$ for small $B$.